 Students will receive health screenings as mandated by the Arkansas Department of Health and Education.
-These include hearing and vision.
+These include hearing, vision, height, weight, and scoliosis.
 If a student fails any screenings, a written referral to a licensed independent provider evaluation is provided.
 This referral must be completed and returned to the School Nurse for completion of mandatory state reports.